mascotai/registry/README.md

    };
    ```

-3. **Independent Repositories**: Each plugin lives in its own repository under the [elizaos-plugins](https://github.com/elizaos-plugins/) organization, allowing:
+4. **Independent Repositories**: Each plugin lives in its own repository, allowing:
    - Independent versioning and releases
    - Focused issue tracking and documentation
    - Easier maintenance and contribution
    - Separate CI/CD pipelines

-4. **Plugin Structure**: Each plugin repository should follow this structure:
+5. **Plugin Structure**: Each plugin repository should follow this structure:
    ```
    plugin-name/
    ├── images/